rikonaka/translator-rs/README.md

 # translator-rs

-A simple real time translation of PDF papers written in rust for Linux users, with a translation API for Google.
+A simple real time translation of PDF papers written in rust for Windows and Linux users, with a translation API for Google and DeepL.
 To avoid misunderstandings, rename the program from `rust-translator` to `translator-rs`.

 [![Rust](https://github.com/rikonaka/translator-rs/actions/workflows/rust.yml/badge.svg?branch=main)](https://github.com/rikonaka/translator-rs/actions/workflows/rust.yml)